Our Curriculum Intent

 - Have a wide range of life experiences that enhance their learning (including trips and extra-curricular activities)

 We recognise the importance of reading across the whole curriculum and its impact on the future success of pupils.
 Our children are taught to read confidently, fluently, and with a good understanding.
 Pupils are encouraged to develop a habit of reading widely and often, for both pleasure and information through daily practice and whole school activities.
-Reading is at the heart of our curriculum and real texts are used to introduce topics across different subject areas including history, geography and science.

 As a Catholic school, we have designed a curriculum that teaches pupils morality, respect and a sense of community.
 Through the explicit teaching of the Catholic Virtues, we aim to develop the Character Education of each and every pupil, which is not only delivered through our religious education and PSHE teaching, but underpins our whole school curriculum.